sergiobarriel/emoji-api/README.md

 # 🐒 Emoji API

 A lightweight APIs with funny emojis.
-Designed for learning Docker.
+Designed for learning **Docker**.

 ## Usage